Ensure your CV format is structured to best highlight your unique experience and life situation.

 2. Highlight your key skills on your hospitality CV

-Doing hospitality work requires various skills, so include them on your CV to let employers know you’re ready to get to work.
+Doing hospitality work requires various skills, so include them when you write your CV to let employers know you’re ready to get to work.

 First, mention your hard skills.
 You’ve likely gained hard skills from working in certain branches of the service industry or from enrolling in hospitality-related courses.